 Mio Sushi.
 You’ll find quick service and a nice kids menus (California roll, teriyaki chicken, edamame) that gets to your table fast.
 Most locations also have crayons and coloring sheets.
 Multiple locations.

 Mississippi Pizza.
 You can get yummy pizza fast at this North Portland spot.
-You’ll also often find kid-friendly entertainment from some of Portland’s best kindie musicians, like The Alphabeticians and Mo Phillips, so you can rock out while you eat.
+You’ll also often find kid-friendly entertainment from some of Portland’s best kindie musicians, like Red Yarn and Mo Phillips, so you can rock out while you eat.
 3552 N. Mississippi Ave.

 Mother’s Bistro.
 This downtown bistro features upscale comfort food that extends to its kids menu (think meatloaf, chicken & dumplings, pot roast).
 The restaurant also features a children’s play area.
 This is a great one to visit with out-of-town guests when you want to go just a little fancy.
 121 SW 3rd Ave.

 The Old Spaghetti Factory.
 This Portland-based chain caters to families with affordable pasta dishes, roving entertainers, and more.
-The kids plates are a steal, with an entrée, applesauce or salad, a drink, and vanilla ice cream all for under $6.
+The kids plates are a steal, with an entrée, applesauce or salad, a drink, and vanilla ice cream.
 0715 SW Bancroft St.

 Playdate PDX.
 You’ve probably been here for a birthday party or two, but it doesn’t have to be just a special occasion spot.
 Grab a bite to eat while your kids go wild in the play area.
 When they’re tired out, they can fuel up with lots of options from the kid-friendly menu.
 1434 NW 17th Ave.

 Por Que No. Even with the long lines you’re apt to see at either of the Por Que No locations, you’ll still find yourself seated and eating in half the time you would at a traditional restaurant.
 Por Que No has a super-affordable kids menu (nothing is more than $2.50), and a hearty menu of options for adults.
 3524 N Mississippi Ave. and 4635 SE Hawthorne Blvd.